 No Apple HomeKit

-The French company Somfy has been manufacturing roller motors for window treatments since 1969, and now its extensive line of motorized blinds and shades, including the Somfy Motorized Blinds, have evolved to feature high-end wireless smart technology.
+The French company Somfy has been manufacturing roller motors for window treatments since 1969, and its extensive line of motorized blinds and shades—including the Somfy Motorized Blinds—have evolved to feature high-end wireless smart technology.

-The company's focus on motorization means they don't produce the blinds themselves; you seek out a local Somfy-authorized dealer who can consult with you on the ideal designs and mechanisms for your home and then create your custom Somfy-powered blinds.
+The company's focus on motorization means it doesn't produce the blinds; you seek out a local Somfy-authorized dealer who can consult with you on the ideal designs and mechanisms for your home and then create your custom Somfy-powered blinds.
 If you prefer the do-it-yourself route, you might find dealers selling Somfy blinds for self-installation, but you'd risk issues with the fit or setup of your premium blinds.

 The motors are noticeably fast and quiet, especially compared to retrofit smart-blind conversion products.
 The smart features all require the TaHoma hub, which has good third-party compatibility, though there is no Apple HomeKit support.
 But Alexa and Google voice commands are in play, as are detailed controls, schedules, and scenes through the TaHoma app.
 Somfy also offers sunlight or temperature sensors if you don't have devices with those features to integrate.